Plain English Summary

 Background and study aims

 Regular exercise is an important part of a healthy lifestyle.
 However, all forms of exercise cause some oxidative stress which can lead to cell damage.
 Moderate exercise produces healthy amounts of reactive chemicals (such as reactive oxygen), which is beneficial.
 However, prolonged vigorous exercise, particularly in hot environments (e.g. prolonged running in the sun), may produce a lot of reactive chemicals and result in damage to muscles and vital organs.
 Evidence suggests that a diet rich in foods that are naturally high in antioxidants is beneficial for health.
 Antioxidants reduce the effects of oxidative stress by mopping up (neutralizing) reactive chemicals when they develop, preventing the cell damage.
-We want to investigate whether short-term antioxidant supplementation can influence the ability of enzymes to protect muscle cells when oxidative stress is caused by exercise in the heat.
-The supplements we will use are Quercetin and Vitamin C. Quercetin is one of the most abundant type of antioxidants called flavonoids, present in many plants and foods, such as red wine, onions, green tea, apples and berries.
+The aim of this study is to investigate whether short-term antioxidant supplementation can influence the ability of enzymes to protect muscle cells when oxidative stress is caused by exercise in the heat.
+The supplements used are Quercetin and Vitamin C. Quercetin is one of the most abundant type of antioxidants called flavonoids, present in many plants and foods, such as red wine, onions, green tea, apples and berries.
 Vitamin C (also known as ascorbic acid) is a water-soluble vitamin and a powerful antioxidant.
 It is abundant in fruits and vegetables, especially citrus fruits.
-We want to know whether supplementation with these antioxidants (in tablet form) could be used to improve exercise performance in hot environments.
+The researchers want to know whether supplementation with these antioxidants (in tablet form) could be used to improve exercise performance in hot environments.

 Who can participate?